 Statement of Teaching Philosophy

-Art education could be seen as an umbrella field because it reaches out to so many important facets of human development and learning.
-In my teaching, I endeavor to emphasize interdisciplinary exploration, craft and sensory experience, expression of culture and gender, and critical thinking and aesthetic inquiry.
-My work and processes as an artist, educator, and researcher are unified and informed by experimentation, visualization, and collaboration.
+Art education could be seen as an umbrella field because it encompasses so many important facets of human development, creativity, and lifelong learning.
+In my teaching, I endeavor to emphasize interdisciplinary exploration, craft and sensory experience, and creativity in healing.
 I’ve always admired Maxine Greene, who once wrote that the arts should be “wild, accessible, and yet not too easy.”
 This balance may be applied to teaching as well.

 While teaching kindergarten through twelfth grades, I endeavored to study art history as well as a range of studio disciplines in order to best serve the inquiries and interests of child artists in urban areas.
 An additional major in English Literature as well as my certification in the teaching of English Literature and general classroom teaching have also given me an array of approaches to interdisciplinary instruction.
-As a professor, I continue to work and volunteer as a teaching artist in New York public schools to remain authentic and relevant in the field of teacher education.
+As a professor, I continue to work and volunteer as a teaching artist to remain connected with communities.

 Teaching Experience